Offshore Passage Making — OSS 108

 Offshore Passage Making Takes You Out to Sea

 Even if you live within sight of the sea, it is easy to forget that our world is mostly water.
 The open ocean – that vast expanse of international waters – begins just a few miles out and spreads across three-quarters of the globe.
 It is a place that remains radically free, exciting, breathtakingly beautiful and most unforgiving if you don’t know what you are doing.
-Now that you’ve achieved your Coastal Passage Making Certification, it’s time to go further offshore and experience longer periods of open water sailing, out of sight of land, while learning in the ultimate blue water sailing school environment.
+For those desiring blue water sailing after receiving your Coastal Passage Making Certification, it’s time to go further offshore and experience longer periods of open water sailing, out of sight of land, while learning in the ultimate blue water sailing school environment.
 If you’re new to passage making, be sure to check out our COAST Fast Track™ to Passage Making Course first.

-This Offshore Passage Making course is our most advanced open water sailing certification course, for experienced sailors who want to build skills, knowledge and confidence in preparation for long passages in open waters.
+This Offshore Passage Making Course(OSS 108) is our most advanced open water sailing certification course, for experienced sailors who want to build skills, knowledge and confidence in preparation for long passages in open waters.
 If you are indeed moving towards a long passage over vast ocean stretches, your first open water sailing lesson could make or break your desire to pursue that goal.
 Offshore Sailing School is very conscious of your safety aboard, and requires that two U.S. Coast Guard licensed instructors are aboard at all times.
-Passage Making instructors are certified at the highest US Sailing instructor certification level to teach Offshore Passage Making courses.
+Passage Making instructors are certified at the highest US Sailing instructor certification level to teach Offshore Passage Making Courses.

 The Offshore Passage Making Course is six days of mostly non-stop sailing.
 In this open water sailing certification course your journey takes you out to sea, logging 600 miles (at least 250 of which are 50 miles away from shore) before you return to base or your destination on the sixth day of your trip.